Photoshop Design Tutorial: Whimsical Wonders

 Then open any bark texture and begin to texturize our branches and trunk.

 Then you need to cover the green grass at the bottom of the image.
-To do this you can chose a picture of a grass field.
+To do this, you can choose a picture of a grass field.

 Use the Soft Light mode.
 Place this texture on the grass and set the desired layer mode.
 Select the bottom grass layer and make the inversion selection (Ctrl + Alt + I)on the active layer with the texture and remove the excess texture from the edges of our grass.